-Only reasonable child care costs can be deducted.
+Only reasonable childcare costs can be deducted.

-The actual costs the family incurs will be compared with HACP's established standards of reasonableness for the type of care in the locality to ensure that the costs are reasonable.
+The actual costs the family incurs will be compared with the HACP's established standards of reasonableness for the type of care in the locality to ensure that the costs are reasonable.

-If the family presents a justification for costs that exceed typical costs in the area, HACP will request additional documentation, as required, to support a determination that the higher cost is appropriate.
+If the family presents a justification for costs that exceed typical costs in the area, the HACP will request additional documentation, as required, to support a determination that the higher cost is appropriate.

-EXHIBIT 7-1: SUMMARY OF DOCUMENTATION REQUIREMENTS FOR NONCITIZENS [HCV GB, pp. 5-9 and 5-10]
+EXHIBIT 7-1: SUMMARY OF DOCUMENTATION REQUIREMENTS FOR NONCITIZENS [HCV GB, ELIGIBILITY DETERMINATION AND DENIAL FO ASSISTANCE CHAPTER, PP. 25-26]